keptn/lifecycle-toolkit/docs/content/en/docs/architecture/components/scheduler/_index.md

 ## Keptn Scheduling Gates for K8s 1.27.0 and above

-Firstly the Mutating Webhook checks for annotations on Pods to see if it is annotated with [Keptn specific annotations](https://main.lifecycle.keptn.sh/docs/implementing/integrate/#basic-annotations).
+When you apply a workload to a K8s cluster, the Mutating Webhook checks for annotations on Pods to see if it is annotated with
+[Keptn specific annotations](https://main.lifecycle.keptn.sh/docs/implementing/integrate/#basic-annotations).
-If the annotations are present, the Webhook adds a gate to the Pod called "keptn-prechecks-gate", this is a spec that tells the default scheduler to wait.
+If the annotations are present, the Webhook adds a gate to the Pod called "keptn-prechecks-gate", this is a spec that tells the default scheduler to wait for Keptn's checks before assigning the pod to a node.

 For instance a pod gated by keptn will look like the following: